SYZ for index 1 Fano hypersurfaces in projective space: Computation of the super-potential

-since $f_0\circ v_{\infty}=\phi_0\dots\phi_n$ would have to be a degree $n+1$ disc endomorphism that vanishes at $0$ to order $n$, as implied by the tangency condition.
-This can only happen if all $\phi_k$ are multiples of $z$, and in this cases $v_{\infty}$ would be constant; a contradiction.
+since $f_0\circ v_{\infty}=\phi_0\dots\phi_n$ would have to be a degree $n+1$ disc endomorphism that vanishes at $0$ to order $n+1$, as implied by the tangency condition.
+This can only happen if all $\phi_k$ are multiples of $z$, and in this cases $v_{\infty}$ would be constant, which is a contradiction (see Lemma \ref{decomposition-into-mobius-transformations} below as well).

-In the later case, $v_{\infty}$ should be a projective line tangent to order $n$ to the toric divisor.
+In the later case, $v_{\infty}$ should be a projective line tangent to the toric divisor to order $n$.
 This means that it is a line that intersects all components of the toric divisor simultaneously.
 But linear algebra rules this out, because these components are all linearly independent hyperplanes. \end{proof}

-In the remainder of this section, we present a systematic method to compute $n_{\alpha}$ for all the non-spherical classes.
-From now on, $\alpha\neq \alpha_s$ is a relative homology class of Maslov degree equal to $2(n+1)$.
+In the remainder of this section, we present a systematic method to compute $n_{\alpha}$ for all non-spherical classes.
+From now on, $\alpha\neq \alpha_s$ is a relative homology class for the pair $(\mathbb{P}^n,L_\cl)$, whose Maslov index equals $2(n+1)$.